firefly-zero/docs.fireflyzero.com/content/user/emulator.md

 * The `start` button on the controller does the same as `menu` on the device.
 * The touch pad is emulated by the left stick.
 The input from the stick is read only if you press the `LB` (left shoulder button).
 This is because unlike touch pad, the stick is always active, even in the resting state.

+If you have multiple gamepads connected, the emulator will pick the one from which it receives the first input.
+So, if you want to run multiple emulators with multiple gamepads (to play multiplayer games), do the following:

+1. Launch the first emulator.
+1. Press any button on the first gamepad.
+1. Launch the second emulator.
+1. Press any button on the second gamepad.

 ### 🖱 UI buttons

 (⌛ Coming soon)